What Does Asbestos Look Like?

 Asbestos Artex / Textured Coating / Popcorn Ceiling

 Artex is a textured ceiling coating that was popular in interior design several decades ago.
-Much of it has been removed or replaced since it was widely used, but it still exists in many buildings across the UK today.
-Read more about artex
+Much of it has been removed or replaced since it was widely used, but it still exists in many buildings across the USA today.
+Read more about popcorn ceilings

 What does artex coating look like?